Existence of All Wilton Ripples of the Kawahara Equation: Introduction

 where $\alpha, \beta,$ and $\sigma$ are real, nonzero parameters.
-First derived in \cite{kawahara1972}, the Kawahara equation models shallow water gravity-capillary waves near a critical value of the Bond number, a nondimensional quantity that compares gravity and surface tension.
-Owing to the competition between these forces, the Kawahara equation admits several interesting and physically-relevant solutions; see, for instance, \cite{alyousef2022new}-\cite{assas2009new} and \cite{mancas2019traveling,sirendaoreji2004new,ye2022all}.
-Of importance in this work is a class of periodic, traveling-wave solutions called the Wilton ripples, which have a particularly rich history in the context of water waves\footnote{More recently, these solutions have found practical relevance in the context of magnetohydrodynamics \cite{zakaria2004wilton}.} \cite{wilton1915lxxii}.
+First derived in \cite{kawahara1972}, the Kawahara equation models shallow water gravity-capillary waves near a critical value of the Bond number, a non-dimensional quantity that compares the forces of gravity and surface tension.
+In this context, the parameters $\alpha$ and $\sigma$ represent shallow-water dispersion and steepening, as in the KdV equation, while the parameter $\beta$ is a proxy for the strength of surface tension.
+Because of the inclusion of the surface tension term, the Kawahara equation admits several interesting and physically relevant solutions; see, for instance, \cite{alyousef2022new}-\cite{assas2009new} and \cite{mancas2019traveling,sirendaoreji2004new,ye2022all}.
+Of importance in this work is a class of periodic, traveling-wave solutions called the Wilton ripples.

+In this work, we define Wilton ripples as a $2\pi/\kappa$-periodic, traveling-wave solution\footnote{Momentarily, we will take $\kappa = 1$ without loss of generality.} whose profile at zero amplitude has a codimension-1 bifurcation from a linear combination of $\cos(\kappa x)$ and $\cos(K \kappa x)$ for some $K \in \mathbb{N} \setminus \{1\}$.
+In other words, Wilton ripples represent a special class of periodic traveling waves that are parameterized by one small-amplitude parameter $a$ and have a resonant, two-mode behavior when $a = 0$, where the ratio of the modes is $1:K$.
+Other definitions appear in the literature: some restrict Wilton ripples to the 1:2 resonance only \cite{jones1989small,reeder1981wiltona,reeder1981wiltonb,toland1985bifurcation}, while others view them more broadly as a sheet of solutions for which the codimension of the bifurcation is greater than 1 \cite{ehrnstrom2015trimodal,kozlov2018modal,martin2013existence,wang2025existence}.
+Our choice of definition is consistent with that originally intended by Wilton in the context of gravity-capillary water waves \cite{akers2025ripples,trichtchenko2016instability,wilton1915lxxii} and has been used in other fields that study these solutions, including magnetohydrodynamics \cite{zakaria2004wilton}.

-To motivate the mathematical behavior of Wilton ripples, we begin by searching for the periodic, traveling-wave solutions of the Kawahara equation.
+To motivate the mathematical behavior of Wilton ripples in the context of the Kawahara equation, we begin by searching for periodic, traveling-wave solutions.
 To this effect, we move to a traveling frame $x \rightarrow x - ct$ so that \eqref{kEqn1} becomes

 If $c$ is chosen to match the velocity of the traveling waves, then $u_t = 0$, and we can integrate \eqref{kEqn_trav} once in $x$, yielding

 where $\mathcal{I} \in \mathbb{R}$ is a constant of integration.
 By exploiting a Galilean symmetry of \eqref{kEqn1}, one can show that there exist boosts $u \rightarrow u + \xi_1$ and $c \rightarrow c + \xi_2$ of \eqref{kEqn_noT_I} such that $\mathcal{I} = 0$ without loss of generality.